AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 >[!IMPORTANT]
 >
->Do not configure the refresh cadence to be more frequent than the refresh cadence of the underlying S3 data source.
+>To manage your Collaboration credits effectively, set the refresh frequency to match or exceed the update frequency of your underlying S3 data.
+The minimum supported refresh interval is once every six days.

 ![The schedule settings screen with refresh frequency options and date range configuration.](../../assets/setup/aws-audience-sourcing/s3-schedule-refresh-frequency.png)